wsn-newsletter Subscribe to WSN.

 Here are the key numbers represented in a table from most likely to least:

-One thing a savvy gambler can do to find an edge in determining the likelihood of these key numbers hitting (or exceeding/matching your betting expectation) is studying the tendencies of the coaches in late game scenarios.
+One thing a savvy gambler can do to find an edge in determining the likelihood of these key numbers hitting (or exceeding/matching your betting expectation) is to study the tendencies of the coaches in late game scenarios.

 For example, you want to study how the coach, over a significant sample size of games, deals with his team trailing late in games.
 Does his strategy change depending on the deficit and time remaining?
 Will he continue to foul the opposition if his team is down by 6 with 10 seconds to go?
 What about 7 or 8 points?
 Does it depend on who they are playing and what players are on the floor?

-In recent years we’ve even see coaches deliberately foul one player, particular inept at free-throw shooting, for most of an entire quarter just to slow the pace of the game down, and hope to recover the rebound on his presumed missed second shot.
-We saw this with the now famous “Hack-a-Shaq” strategy and more recently with Dwight Howard and DeAndre Jordan on their respective teams.
+In recent years, we’ve even seen coaches deliberately foul one player, particularly inept at free-throw shooting, for most of an entire quarter just to slow the pace of the game down, and hope to recover the rebound on his presumed missed second shot.
+We saw this with the now-famous “Hack-a-Shaq” strategy and more recently with Dwight Howard and DeAndre Jordan on their respective teams.

 More Useful Betting Guides